 - quota system DOES help protect this wonderful place

 - it can snow any day of the year

 - trails sometimes closed due to bears

-- mobile phone service not reliable
+- mobile phone normally do not work

 - bikes and pets not permitted on the bus or at the campground.
 But you can hike with your dog on a leash.

 - you cannot buy a ticket on the bus.
 It has to be reserved ahead of time.